 Let the preserves cool completely before refrigerating.
 (Wrapped tightly, this will keep in the refrigerator for about 3 weeks.)

 In the middle of the summer, tomatoes should be super sweet, so less sugar is needed.
-If at the end of the cooking time, it's not sweet enough for you, you can add a bit more sugar, and let it cook a bit longer.
+If at the end of the cooking time, it's not sweet enough for you, you can add more sugar, and let it cook a bit longer.
+(I've used up to 1 cup.)

 If you find yourself with tons of tomatoes, make as much of the preserves as you can at once!
 Here is a guide to Sterilizing Jars for Preserves.